 A single data file may contain multiple sets of data, separated by two blank lines.
 Each of these separate sets is assigned an index value (see index (p.
-57)) that can be retrieved via the using specifier column(-2).
+75)) that can be retrieved via the using specifier column(-2).
+See pseudocolumns (p.
+80).
 All data in the file is drawn with the same color/linestyle/pointtype properties by default.
 The command lc variable can be used to assign different colors to each data set in the file by using the index value from pseudocolumn -2.

-Use the third column of data to assign colors to individual points plot 'data' using 1:2:3 with points lc variable Use the data set index to choose a linestyle color plot 'data' using 1:2:(column(-2)) with lines lc variable key while the mouse focus is in the active plot window.
+Use the third column of data to assign colors to individual points plot 'data' using 1:2:3 with points lc variable

+Use the data set index to choose a linestyle color plot 'data' using 1:2:(column(-2)) with lines lc variable

+17 Mouse input

+The x11, pm, windows, ggi, and wxt terminals allow interaction with the current plot using the mouse.
+They also support the definition of hotkeys to activate pre-defined functions by hitting a single key while the mouse focus is in the active plot window.
 It is even possible to combine mouse input with batch command scripts, by invoking the command pause mouse and then using the mouse variables returned by mouse clicking as parameters for subsequent scripted actions.
 See bind (p.
-33) and mouse variables (p.
-34).
+34) and mouse variables (p.
+35).
 See also the command set mouse (p.
-98).

-16 Mouse input

-The x11, pm, windows, ggi, and wxt terminals allow interaction with the current plot using the mouse.
-They also support the definition of hotkeys to activate pre-defined functions by hitting a single
+121).

-16.1 Bind
+17.1 Bind